cfpb/design-system/docs/pages/typography.md

   - White type is not accessible on any CFPB shade of gold

-  Hex values for CFPB brand colors at 100% saturation are shown in parentheses in the chart below.
+  The graphic below shows accessible combinations of white type on CFPB brand colors at 100% saturation.
+Hex values for those colors are shown in parentheses.

   ![](/design-system/images/uploads/white_type_revised.png)